 The Relay Teaching Residency is a 36 credit hour program.
 Relay’s academic calendar and program structure are designed to accommodate the demanding schedules of graduate students who hold full-time positions in schools.
-We deliver about 40% of the content online and 60% in person so that graduate students have flexibility to complete large portions of the coursework when it is most convenient for their schedules.
+We deliver about 40% of the content via synchronous online classes and 60% in person so that graduate students have the flexibility to complete large portions of the coursework when it is most convenient for their schedules.

-- A one-week summer session before the first year of the program;
+- A mandatory one-week summer session, typically in July, before the first year of the program;

 - A one- or two-week summer session between the first and second years of the program (differing based on major);

 - Approximately two weeknight in-person sessions each month for core instruction;

 - Approximately two weeknight online sessions each month for instruction specific to grade levels and subjects;

 - During the first year, a weekly 3 hour deliberate practice session with Relay faculty in which Residents have additional time to rehearse core techniques they are learning in the program.

 RELAY CHICAGO aDMISSIONS & licensure REQUIREMENTS